University College (University of Western Ontario): Exterior

 The exterior of the building is clad in sandstone backed with concrete, and uses limestone for trim features and sills.
 Ornate stone carvings adorn most of the doors of the building, with a large coat of arms atop the main door.

 Stained Glass

 Stained glass windows are seen to the left of the front face of the building.
 This glass contains school crests of other Canadian colleges and universities.

 Tower

 The main iconic attraction of the building is the central tower.
 Known as the Middlesex Memorial Tower, this tower was made in part from a $100,000 donation given by the County of Middlesex in 1921, and is a memorial to those from Middlesex County who died in World War 1.
-The tower stands at 130 ft, with a flagpole at the top.
+The tower stands at 130ft, with a flagpole at the top.
 The main entrance to the building is located at the base of the tower, along with a large plaque explaining the memorial.

 The original design of the tower was done by Spier, but London architect John Moore increased the height of the belfry to accommodate a bell carillon.
 Ultimately, the carillon was never installed.